The sound came first.

 Aldrich coughed, worked his jaw, and spat on the marble floor.

-His voice was the voice of a man who was used to being the most powerful person in every room he entered.
-Even tied to a chair with a knife-wielding stranger standing over him, there was a quality of entitlement in his tone that suggested he still believed — on some fundamental level — that the universe would eventually correct itself and put him back on top.
+His voice carried the quality of a man who was used to being the most powerful person in every room he entered.
+Even tied to a couch with a knife-wielding stranger standing over him, there was a weight of entitlement in his tone.

-"That supercomputer controls everything in this house.
+"That system controls everything in this house.
 The security system.
 The climate control.
 The greenhouse automation.
 The underground facilities.
-You think you can just walk in here and—"
+You think you can just walk in here and—," Aldrich said,

 Aldrich blinked.

 Jae-min crouched down so that he was at eye level with the tied man.
-He held up the tablet he had taken from the mansion's central console — a military-grade tablet that was connected to the supercomputer's localized network.
+He held up the tablet he had taken from the mansion's central console — a military-grade tablet connected to the system's localized network.
 The screen showed a single input field, blinking patiently, waiting for a password.

 "This house.
 Every room.
 Every system.
 Every piece of equipment in the three underground levels.
 The greenhouse.
 The water filtration.
 The backup generators.
-All of it is locked behind this system."
+All of it is locked behind this system," Jae-min said,

 He let that hang in the cold air for a moment.

 "You want me to give you the password.
-To my own house."
+To my own house," Aldrich said,

 "I want you to give me ownership.
 The whole system.
 Transferred to me.
 Legally, digitally, permanently.
-In exchange, I let you live."
+In exchange, I let you live," Jae-min said,

 Something shifted behind Aldrich's eyes.

-The moment Jae-min turned his back, Aldrich would start planning.
-The moment Jae-min walked out that door, a clock would start ticking toward a very specific kind of violence.
+The moment Jae-min turned his back, a clock would start ticking toward a very specific kind of violence.

 It was not a question.

-"The password to the supercomputer is tied to a biometric transfer protocol," Jae-min continued, standing up.
+"The password to the system is tied to a biometric transfer protocol," Jae-min said,

 He held the tablet at an angle so Aldrich could see the screen.

 "You input the password, the system verifies it, and then it requires a full legal name for the transfer of ownership.
 New administrator credentials.
 The works.
-But here's the part you need to understand."
+But here's the part you need to understand," Jae-min said,

 He pressed the blade of the Ka-Bar flat against the side of Aldrich's neck.
 Not cutting.
 Just resting there — a cold, metallic promise.